antvis/G2Plot/examples/bar/stack/index.en.md

 ---
-title: Grouped Column Chart
+title: Stacked Bar Chart
-order: 3
+order: 1
 ---

 Description about this component.